 As budget travelers, we avoided restaurants whenever possible.
 We grocery-shopped upon arrival in Adelaide and added a few fresh produce once on the island.
-But Kangaroo Island has plenty pubs, bars, and dining opportunities.
+But Kangaroo Island has plenty of pubs, bars, and dining opportunities.

-We went to one restaurant stop during our first night in Penneshaw and headed to the Penneshaw Hotel known to offer great views of the ocean.
+We went to one restaurant stop during our first night in Penneshaw and headed to the Penneshaw Hotel, known to offer great views of the ocean.
 The establishment is a pub-like setting, and we were happy to get a table by the window.
 The food was average and somewhat expensive.
-I ordered the Kangaroo Island, King George Whiting, since this is a local specialty.
-It was fine but a small portion of two pieces of AU$40 (US$30).
+I ordered the Kangaroo Island, King George Whiting since this is a local specialty.
+It was fine, but a small portion of two pieces of AU$40 (US$30).
 Bruno ate a Porterhouse burger, also average.

 Due to its secluded environment, Kangaroo Island has imposed a quarantine to prevent pests and diseases found in mainland Australia to impact the island.
 Find below some of the restrictions (check Protecting Kangaroo Island for complete and up-to-date information).